-D-backs No. 1 prospect Jordan Lawlar promoted to triple-A Reno
+D-backs No. 1 prospect Jordan Lawlar promoted to Triple-A Reno

 His multi-tool approach has turned some heads as he consistently has flashed his glove defensively, launched some mammoth home runs, shown his speed on the base paths and has an inside-the-park home run.

-He was selected No. 6 overall out of high school in the 2021 MLB Draft and is projected to be on the big league by next season.
+He was selected No. 6 overall out of high school in the 2021 MLB Draft and is projected to be on the big league by next season, according to MLB Pipeline.

 The shortstop position is one of intrigue for Arizona as Nick Ahmed has seen considerably less playing time this season but Geraldo Perdomo exploded on the scene making the All-Star team this year.